nanvel/blog/pages/books.md

 - [+] Getting Things Done: The Art of Stress-Free Productivity by David Allen
 - [+] ReWork: Change the Way You Work Forever by Jason Fried and David Heinemeier Hansson
 - Purple Cow: Transform Your Business by Being Remarkable by Seth Godin
+- Bridge to Terabithia by Katherine Paterson
+- [+] The Great Gilly Hopkins by Katherine Paterson

 ## 2013